ghostdogpr/proteus/vitepress/docs/getting-started.md

 For that, it requires a `ProtobufDeriver` instance.
 This is an object that defines how the derivation should work.
 You can use it to configure some derivation flags that will affect the produced schema, but also register custom instances and modifiers for specific types.
-Here we are just using `ProtobufDeriver` which is the default instance.
+Here we are just using `ProtobufDeriver`, which is the default instance.

 Note that we can use `Schema[Person]` without `.derived` since we already have a `Schema` instance for `Person`.